JyutdictEB/Jyutjam.org/src/en/jyutdict-android/README.md

 # Jyutdict Android

-Current version: v0.6.5/220609
+Current version: v0.6.6/220811

 Update Description:

-- Fixes: retain original search results when switching screen orientation or switching themes

-- Freely copy word content

-- Allow use of Retrieval Pronunciation
+- Fix: Possible crashes when using Jyutping to search

-- Optimisation of the display of 通用字表 *Tung1jung6 Zi6biu2*:
+- Optimisation of the display of several display items

-    - Colouring of locations and pronunciations

-    - Filtering of locations

 This Android application is an [open source project](https://github.com/JyutdictEB/Jyutdict-Android), issues and stars are welcome.